Emil Stanisław Rappaport: War years

-In the period of the German occupation, he was arrested by the Gestapo and held prisoner for almost one year in Pawiak and Mokotow Prison (under the charge of miscarriage of justice of citizens of German nationality).
+In the period of the German occupation, he was arrested by the Gestapo and held prisoner for almost one year in Pawiak and Mokotow Prison; he was held under the charge of miscarriage of justice of citizens of German nationality.

 After 1945

-Under the pseudonym of Stanislaw Barycz he wrote as a journalist for various magazines.
+Under the pseudonym of Stanislaw Barycz, he wrote as a journalist for various magazines.

-His book " Nation - Criminal.
-Offenses of the Nazism and the German nation" consisted of extensive characterization of ideology and social policy of Nazism, after which followed the proposals of the German nation's punishment for his crimes.
-He was aware that his ideas are radical and may raise doubts.
+His book, The Criminal Nation: Offenses of Nazism and the German nation, consisted of extensive characterization of the ideology and social policy of Nazism, after which followed the proposals of the German nation's punishment for its crimes.
+He was aware that his ideas were radical and may raise doubts.
 He opted for a penalty consistent with the guilt of the accused.
 He pointed to the criminal nature of the German nation.
-He noted that, regardless of the personal activities of members of the criminal organization subject to punishment are also punished in democratic societies perpetrators of offenses committed unintentionally, if not opposed to the consequences of their actions.
-Partakers of the crime are those who silently accept them.
+He noted that, regardless of the personal activities of members of the criminal organization subject to punishment, democratic societies also punish perpetrators of offenses committed unintentionally, if not opposed to the consequences of their actions.
+Those who silently accept crime also partake.
 He consented to the absolute displacement of Germans from the area of the new Polish territories but he also proposed action to destroy German industry, making the transformation of the occupied country into a peaceful agrarian society.
-For this purpose the number of Germans should be reduced, by expelling them e.g., to Africa.
-It is significant that he recognized Austrians as innocent and even believed that future peaceful revival of German culture will come from their country.
-The views expressed at that time were not isolated, they reflect the thinking of the time, popular with both street people and some intellectuals, infected by memories of the war that just ended.
+He reasoned that for this purpose the number of Germans should be reduced, by expelling them.
+It is significant that he recognized Austrians as innocent and even believed that a peaceful revival of German culture would come from their country.
+His views reflected the thinking of the time, popular with both average people and some intellectuals, greatly affected by memories of the war that just ended.

 He was an opponent of the death penalty and is quoted as saying: "Only those judges who execute personally should have the right to impose capital punishment".

-In June 1946, was appointed as the member of the Supreme National Tribunal.
+In June 1946, Rappaport was appointed as the member of the Supreme National Tribunal.
 He retired in 1960.